PennyLaneAI/catalyst/doc/dev/autograph.rst

 Catalyst provides various high-level functions, such as :func:`~.cond`, :func:`~.for_loop`, and :func:`~.while_loop`, that work with native PennyLane quantum operations.
-However, it can sometimes take a bit of work to rewrite existing Python code using these specific control functions.
+However, it can sometimes take a bit of work to rewrite existing Python code using these specific control flow functions.
 An experimental feature of Catalyst, AutoGraph, instead allows Catalyst to work with **native Python control flow**, such as if statements and for loops.